JWT Authentication

 • An account with a service that requires JWT authentication

-• Environment variables set up for the necessary credentials (e.g., organization ID and private key)
+• Environment variables set up for the necessary credentials (e.g., organization ID and private key, both can be found in your Vapi portal)

 Generating a JWT Token